kmichali/2019-10-31-ttt-Imperial/index.md

 -->

 <p>
-  The course is aimed at everyone who is interested in becoming a better teacher.
+  The course is aimed at colleagues at Leeds who is interested in becoming a better teacher.
 In particular, this training is aimed at those who want to become <a href="{{ site.swc_site }}">Software Carpentry</a>,
   <a href="{{ site.lc_site }}">Library Carpentry</a>, and <a href="{{ site.dc_site }}">Data Carpentry</a>
   Instructors, run workshops and contribute to The Carpentries training materials.
-You don't currently have to be an instructor or a teacher to attend this workshop, but you do need to be willing and committed to becoming one and to improving your teaching techniques.
+You don't currently have to be an instructor or a teacher to attend this workshop, but you do need to be willing and committed to becoming one and to learning about and improving your teaching techniques.
 </p>

 <p>